In order to write about life first you must live it.

 1. Call You When I Land by Nikki Vargas

-2. The Brand Gap by Marty Nuemeier
+2. The Brand Gap by Marty Neumeier

 3. What to Say When You Talk to Yourself by Shad Helmstetter